Will the Power Plate Vibration Machine alone increase your bone density? Is the Power Plate a good exercise routine for people with osteoporosis?

 Power Plate and Resistance Groups

-The Power Plate group followed a completely different exercise program than the Resistance group.
+The Power Plate group followed a completely different exercise program from the Resistance group.
 The training volume of the Power Plate group increased systematically over the 6 month training period by:

 - Duration of the vibration sessions.